 Who is the residency for?

 People who identify as a creative.
 Our cohorts have included a furniture maker, a service designer, a sound artist, a graduate, a gallery owner, a digital artist.

 Is the 2023 residency virtual?

 How much time does the residency take?

 The first two weeks comprise of talks at 11am-1pm (UK time) and an optional drop-in Zoom call in the afternoon to discuss and connect.
 All talks are recorded so if you can’t make one or two you can listen to them in your own time.
 The discussions have been very useful and we recommend you join them to connect with the other participants.
 Week 3 & 4 are quieter as we get you to respond creatively to what you’ve learnt.
-A final presentation and online showcase takes part in the last week.
+A final presentation and in person exhibition in London takes part on the last Friday.